Ayla (Earth's Children)

 Ayla is the main character of Jean Auel's Earth's Children novels, a series which started in 1980.
 She is a woman of unknown origins, simply referred to as one of 'the Others', though possibly a Cro-Magnon woman who was raised by Neanderthals.
-Her blonde hair and light blue-grey eyes, which would be a much later evolution in the homo-sapien species, suggests that she comes from a hitherto unknown species, and that her son was possibly the first Homo-Sapien (and thus Cro-Magnon).
+Her blonde hair and light blue-grey eyes, which would be a much later evolution in the homo-sapiens species, suggests that she comes from a hitherto unknown species, and that her son was possibly the first Homo-Sapiens (and thus Cro-Magnon).
 Ayla was played by Daryl Hannah as the older version and by Nicole Eggert as the younger version in the 1986 film The Clan of the Cave Bear.
 Ayla's character has been described as an example of the "rebellious primordial" that conquers adversity with wit and will.

 Background

 Ayla is orphaned as a young Cro-Magnon child after an earthquake opens a fissure in the ground, directly underneath her and her mother's campsite, brutally taking the mother (and all of her tools and survival essentials) underground to her death.
 It was mentioned a few times that the location of the camp was odd, and not near any other known Cro-Magnon settlements.

 Ayla becomes conscious beside a river adjacent to the campsite after the earthquake; she watches as her mother is helplessly pulled into the depths of the Earth's crust, along with all of their belongings.
 Wandering aimlessly, alone, frightened, hungry and helpless, Ayla eventually stumbles upon a cave lion, which chases her, forcing her to retreat into a narrow crack in a rock wall.
 Attempting to pull her out, the lion's claws gash open Ayla's leg, leaving four deep, parallel scratches on her thigh.
 The girl remains in the tiny space for a day, injured and terrified.
 Driven by thirst and hunger Ayla emerges from her hiding place to drink at a nearby stream, where she subsequently faints and collapses.
 Alone and bewildered, she is unsure what to do.
 Having witnessed the loss of all she knew, attacked by a cave lion, and in need of food and water, she wanders aimlessly near the stream close to death.
 She is found unconscious by a group of Neanderthals who also lost their home from the earthquake, a small group ("clan") of people unlike her own, led by Brun; Ayla is adopted by Iza, the clan's medicine-woman, and her brother, Creb, the clan's "Mog-ur" (shaman).
 Though no one knows Ayla's age, the author places Ayla at the age of five years in the book's second paragraph.

 See The Clan of the Cave Bear, The Valley of Horses, The Mammoth Hunters, The Plains of Passage, The Shelters of Stone and The Land of Painted Caves for a detailed synopsis of Ayla's life.